nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 “The Princeton University Library created Voyager cataloging records for most of the approximately 9,500 Islamic manuscripts in the Manuscripts Division, which are from Robert Garrett (Class of 1897) and other sources.
 This is the premier collection of Arabic, Persian, Ottoman Turkish, and other Islamic manuscripts in the Western Hemisphere . . .
 The manuscripts digitized from microfilm include all texts (chiefly New Series) on Shia law and theology; texts related to other non-Sunni sects, such as the Druze and Kharijites; and more than 750 other manuscripts (Garrett Yahuda Series) on a variety of subjects.”

-COMPARATIVE/WORLD/TRANSNATIONAL

 WORLD DIGITAL LIBRARY

 <https://www.wdl.org/en/>

 “The World Digital Library (WDL) is a project of the U.S. Library of Congress, carried out with the support of the United Nations Educational, Cultural and Scientific Organization (UNESCO), and in cooperation with libraries, archives, museums, educational institutions, and international organizations from around the world.
 The WDL makes available on the Internet, free of charge and in multilingual format, significant primary materials from all countries and cultures.”

-OCEANIA AND THE PACIFIC ISLANDS

 OCEANIA DIGITAL COLLECTION

 <https://library.ucsd.edu/dc/collection/bb1025280p>

 “Drawn primarily from the Tuzin Archive for Melanesian Anthropology, this collection illuminates aspects of the vibrant cultures and diverse peoples of the Pacific Islands through 20th-century photographs, dissertations, and films.”
 Visitors can browse primary source collections or search by format, creator, date, or topic.

-CANADA AND THE UNITED STATES

 WHAT AMERICA ATE